nitish-yaddala/honeypot/README.md

     - Run `cd httphoneypot`
     - Run `python3 -m http.server 80`

+- In terminal 4, start the monitoring script:
-- Start the monitoring process daemon for the script `monitor.py`
+- Start the monitoring process daemon for the script `python3 monitor.py`